openface/festorbot/README.md

 ## CFTools DayZ Player Counting Discord Bot

 Since CDPCDB is a terrible name for a project, we'll just call it *festor*.
-Fester is a stupid simple node-based discord bot that integrates in with CFTools Cloud to retrieve game server statistics.
+Fester is a stupid simple node-based discord bot that integrates in with CFTools Cloud to retrieve DayZ game server statistics.

 It then renames specific channels based on the player counts/slots for DayZ servers.
 It does this by naming the voice channels within your Discord server.
 (Eg. `HotShitWorld: 0/50`)